 (d) the legal bases of the processing.

-2.3 We may process information contained in any enquiry you submit to us regarding goods and/or services “enquiry data“.
+2.4 We may process information contained in any enquiry you submit to us regarding goods and/or services “enquiry data“.
 The enquiry data may be processed for the purposes of offering, marketing and selling relevant goods and/or services to you.
-The legal basis for this processing is consent.
+The legal basis for this processing is legitimate interests.

-2.4 We may process information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters “notification data“.
-The notification data may be processed for the purposes of sending you the relevant notifications and/or newsletters.
-The legal basis for this processing is consent.
+2.6 We may process information that you provide to us for the purpose of subscribing to our email notifications “notification data“.
+The notification data may be processed for the purposes of sending you the relevant notifications.
+The legal basis for this processing is legitimate interests.

 - Providing your personal data to others